Justification of Red List category

 Recent declines have been noted in several areas, including Maharashtra (Kasambe et al. 2006, P. Patil in litt.
 2011, Anon.
 2015), Kachchh (Dutta in litt.
 2012) and Rajasthan (P. Patil in litt.
 2015).
-In Maharashtra, the latest population estimates suggest a population as low as 15 individuals (P. Patil in litt.
+In Maharashtra, the latest population estimates suggest a population as low as 10 individuals (P. Patil in litt.
 2016, G. Bhardwaj in litt.
 2016) and numbers have been falling in the Bustard Sanctuary since at least the late 1980s, with the 2010 census recording only nine individuals and only three individuals (one male and two females) recorded in 2014 (P. Patil in litt.
 2014), and breeding has not been recorded there since 2007 at least (P. Patil in litt.
 2011).
 A recent survey in Nashik, Maharashtra failed to find the species (P. Patil in litt.
 2014), whilst a survey in the Vidarbha region of Maharashtra provided an estimate of six or seven birds between April 2012 and May 2013 (Anon.
 2014b).
 Populations in Karnataka, Maharashtra and Andhra Pradesh are considered at risk of local extinction (Anon.
 2015).
 In Kachchh the latest population estimate is fewer than 20 birds at densities of 0.05 per km2 in c.
 400 km2 of suitable habitat (Dutta in litt.
 2012).
 The species is likely to be close to disappearing from Karnataka (Kumara and Mohan Raj 2007, S. Kottur in litt.), and it is thought to have completely disappeared from the states of Haryana, Punjab, Orissa, Uttar Pradesh, Tamil Nadu and Madhya Pradesh (Anon.
-2015), India, but some apparently survive, and are hunted, in Sind, Pakistan (Khan et al. 2008, Dutta et al. 2010, B. Lechleiter in litt.
+2015), India, but some apparently survive in Pakistan, with reports from several localities (Khan et al. 2008, Dutta et al. 2010, Anon.
+2013c, B. Lechleiter in litt.
 2011).
 Indian states in order of importance for the species are as follows: Rajasthan, Gujarat, Maharashtra, Karnataka and Andhra Pradesh (Anon.
 2015).
 Sites in order of priority for the species are: DNP Sanctuary (Rajasthan), Naliya (Gujarat), Warora (Maharashtra) and Bellary (Karnataka) (Anon.
 2015).